Sam Nicholls is a Senior Lecturer in Music, teaching music industry and partnering with industry.

-Before joining University in 2012, Sam worked in the music industry for over 10 years in successful roles as a live music promoter, record label director and A&R, musician, songwriter and producer.
-As well as delivering a number of industry based modules and research at the University, he is involved in developing partnerships to improve access to music industry roles with local and national bodies.
+Before joining University in 2012, Sam worked in the music industry for over ten years in successful roles as a live music promoter, record label director and A&R, musician, songwriter and producer.
+Alongside his work for the University, Sam is the Director of Music:Leeds / Music Local, supporting the music sector throughout Yorkshire.

 Previously, Sam has run a music venue and live promotions company, founded the Dance To The Radio record label and was guitarist in the band ¡Forward, Russia!, signed to Mute / EMI Records in North America as well self-releasing in Europe, achieving two UK Top 40 singles.
 Managing projects such as Live At Leeds Unconference and Under The Owls, a free music & live art festival in Leeds, led him to be appointed as an advisor for organisations and groups such as Yorkshire Festival, Leeds 2023 Artistic Programme, PRS Foundation and Yorkshire Sound Women Network.